MerginMaps/docs/src/manage/create-project/index.md

 ## Create a project through merginmaps.com

-1. Navigate to <MainDomainNameLink /> and sign in.
+1. Navigate to <AppDomainNameLink /> and sign in.

 2. To create a new project, click on **Create** in the **Projects** section: